RachelfromIreland/the-artful-rachel/README.md

 # Future improvements
 - Image placement: One of the errors flagged in the HTML coding was that the "height" and "width" of the images on the Home and Gallery pages should have a number but a percentage is listed.
 I tried several times to fix this but just made things worse.
 I decided to leave this code as is with the hope of fixing it in the future with some help.
-- Button elements: The second error I left was the button element being nestled within an anchor element.
-I changed this to remove the anchor element but just got different errors so am leaving it as is for now.

 - Commit messages.
 I’m very new to coding and feel I can commit more frequently with more descriptive messages.

 - Work more closely with a mentor for guidance.
 I was assigned a new mentor (at my request) before submitting the project so the final project has not been checked by a mentor.
 I’m sure there are some areas I could have done better.
 # Disclaimer:
 The reason a couple of errors were left in and for my mentor change is because of recent health issues.
 This has been discussed with Student Care and I am feeling supported.
 The timing of this first project and the fact I've already been granted an extension just mean I am too late to ask for help to fix the errors I found.
 I will do much better with this in the future.